-This recipe for Easy Chocolate Mousse is equally delicious and versatile.
+This Easy Chocolate Mousse recipe is equally delicious and versatile.
 Eat it on it’s own, or layer it in a trifle or cake…it’s a creamy no bake mousse that you will love!

-The Chocolate Mousse has a few steps…but trust me none are hard at all…AND like I said before this is a great recipe to use.
-It’s stable enough to layer between cakes, or even stand on it’s own.
+This recipe has a few steps…but trust me none are hard at all…AND like I said before this is a great recipe to use, it’s stable enough to layer between cakes, or even stand on its own.

-And then pour the warm heavy cream into the egg mixture…mix it up and then back to the stove to heat more and thicken.
+Pour the warm heavy cream into the egg mixture slowly and mix it up.
+Then pour it back into a pot on the stove to heat more and thicken.

 Then pop it in the fridge for a few hours until it chills completely and becomes VERY thick.